On the $\epsilon$-Free Inference Complexity of Absorbing Discrete Diffusion: Truncated Uniformization in Absorbing Discrete Diffusion

-This section extends the truncated uniformization sampler of \citet{huang2025almost} to masked discrete diffusion.
-We first revisit the core principle of unbiased reverse process simulation via uniformization.
-Next, we show that the expected complexity of uniformization-based inference depends critically on the outgoing rates of the reverse transition, and that masked discrete diffusion naturally offers smaller outgoing rates than its uniform counterpart, leading to faster convergence.
-We then introduce \emph{Mask-Aware Truncated Uniformization} (\ourmethod), which rescales the outgoing rates to eliminate the bounded-score assumption while preserving unbiased reverse process simulation.
-Finally, we provide theoretical results on \ourmethod's convergence and computational complexity, and compare these findings with existing approaches in the literature.
+This section investigates uniformization-based sampling algorithms for the reverse process in absorbing discrete diffusion.
+We begin by reviewing the fundamentals of unbiased reverse process simulation via uniformization.
+We then demonstrate that the expected complexity of such inference is governed by the outgoing rates of the reverse transition; crucially, absorbing discrete diffusion inherently yields lower outgoing rates than its uniform counterpart, thereby facilitating faster convergence.
+Leveraging this insight, we introduce \emph{Absorbing-Aware Truncated Uniformization} (\ourmethod).
+Building on~\citet{huang2025almost}, \ourmethod\ modulates these outgoing rates to obviate bounded-score assumptions while maintaining the unbiased nature of the simulation.
+Finally, we establish theoretical guarantees regarding the convergence and computational complexity of \ourmethod, positioning our contributions within the context of existing literature.

 \paragraph{Uniformization and the expected number of discrete score calls.} Consider a time-dependent reverse transition rate \(R^\gets_t\) defined over the interval \([a,b]\).
 The evolution of the ideal reverse process for any \(\vy,\vy'\) can be described by